Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study

 \subsection{Results}

-\autoref{man-tab:sim-dist} shows results for distributional predictive performance.
+\autoref{tab:sim-dist} shows results for distributional predictive performance.
 For a concise presentation, the results are averaged over all data types, seeds, and sample sizes.
 We include disaggregated results in \appautoref{app-sec:sim2-results}; they do not lead to different conclusions.
-We can see that the PTM obtains the lowest Kullback Leibler divergence, the lowest MAD and the second-lowest CRPS.
+We can see that the PTM obtains the lowest Kullback-Leibler divergence, the lowest MAD and the second-lowest CRPS.
 The WAIC is consistent with these results, confirming its adequacy for model selection.
 At 91\%, the coverage rate for the PTM's credible intervals for the conditional CDF is very close to the nominal level, and the average width of the interval is the second-lowest.
-The only other model with a similarly close-to-nominal coverage is SBGP, but at almost four times the interval width, and uncompetitive results in terms of MAD and CRPS. \autoref{man-fig:sim2-fitted-dens} shows four examples for fitted densities. \appautoref{app-tab:sim2-gauss} adds a detailed comparison of the PTM and the Gaussian model for the Gaussian data scenario: the results of both models are equivalent, confirming that the PTM can operate as a drop-in replacement for a Gaussian location-scale model.
+The uncompetitive results for SBGP in all performance criteria are striking, but this is most likely due to a mismatch between the model formulation and the data-generating mechanism used in our simulation study.
+In the application examples, SBGP performs much more similar to the other included models. \autoref{fig:sim2-fitted-dens} shows four examples for fitted densities. \appautoref{app-tab:sim2-gauss} adds a detailed comparison of the PTM and the Gaussian model for the Gaussian data scenario: the results of both models are equivalent, confirming that the PTM can operate as a drop-in replacement for a Gaussian location-scale model.